AhsanHaleem/AhsanHaleem/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my systems (C/C++) and web development (HTML, CSS and JavaScript) projects.
-- 🌱 I’m currently learning C, C++ and JavaScript <br />
+- 🌱 I’m currently learning C, C++ and JavaScript however I am familiar with Python, Java, Scheme, Prolog, SQL <br />
-&nbsp;&nbsp;however I am familiar with Python, Java, Scheme, Prolog, SQL and willing to learn anything new quickly.
+&nbsp;&nbsp;and willing to learn anything new quickly.
 - 👯 I’m looking to collaborate on anything!
 - 💬 Ask me about anything and PLEASE follow me becuase I will be posting a lot of new projects!
 - 📫 How to reach me: <br />